andreas0x41/coding-tutorial-obsidian/content/Theory Exam/1 General/1 Introduction.md

 - [ ] Explain compiled vs interpreted languages in your own words.
 What type is Python?
 - [ ] What are the use cases of Python?
 - [ ] What are the general principles of the Python syntax?

-[^1]: Project Jupyter is a combination of Python code and Markdown (formatted Text) for Documentation, it's great for code with explanations, visualizations, individual blocks, ...
-[^2]: PATH is basically a system internal variable that stores all things that can be accessed by default when running code from the command line.
-If you don't add Python to PATH you might not be able to run it properly or always have to tell exactly where your Python installation is on your computer.